 How to Make Yogurt

 Fresh home made yogurt is a food everyone in our household loves.
 My kids have yogurt as an after school snack or made into a yogurt drink.
 I have plain yogurt mixed with water, after lunch, several times a week to replenish the friendly bacteria in my gut.
-I learned this simple recipe, called takra, from my Ayurvedic teacher where you take plain fresh yogurt and blend it with spring water (20-80 ratio), and a pinch of ground cumin, and discard the froth.
-It’s a natural and cost effective method to keep your gut health thriving with friendly bacteria.
-And we know that what is good for gut health is good for the brain.
+I learned this simple recipe, called takra, from my Ayurvedic teacher, Vaidya Mishra, where you take plain fresh yogurt and blend it with spring water (20-80 ratio), and a pinch of ground cumin, and froth discarded.
+Takra or lassi is a natural and cost effective method to keep your friendly bacteria replenished.
+It is undeniable the amount of research that points to thriving colonies of friendly bacteria as the foundation for good health and a strong immune system.
 Cumin is added as a digestive aid as it helps absorb nutrients.

 Natural, good quality yogurt is an excellent source of: